tbishaw-stat6250/course-questions-wiki/week-04/README.md

 - *Question* (akrishnamurthy-stat6250): How is a label defined for a range of values in FORMAT ?
 - Question (lceballos-stat6250): What is the lenght limit for the labels?
 - Answer (lceballos-stat6250): 256
+- *Question* (kamirneni-stat6250): How many characters can be used in a label?
+256 or 32,767?